Reinforcement Learning for Feedback-Enabled Cyber Resilience: Conclusions and Discussions

-We have discussed not only the RL solutions to mitigate vulnerabilities of the cyber systems but also the vulnerabilities of the RL itself.
+We have discussed the RL solutions to mitigate vulnerabilities of the cyber systems and the vulnerabilities of the RL itself.
 Vulnerabilities of RL exist and are growing increasingly significant as the application domain of RL broadens.
 The RL agent exchanges three kinds of time-sensitive signals with the environment, including the rewards, the state observations, and the action commands.
 The three signals become the vulnerabilities of RL-enable systems that the attacker can influence.
 We have reviewed the current state-of-the-art involving the attacks on the three kinds of signals.
-Results of these works show that under proper conditions, a small malicious perturbation of the feedback signals can mislead the RL agent to learn any policy desired by the attacker.
+These works show that under proper conditions, a small malicious perturbation of the feedback signals can mislead the RL agent to learn any policy desired by the attacker.
 These results serve as a warning about the seriousness of the security issues of RL-enabled systems.

 The study of vulnerabilities of RL from a security point of view is an emerging topic.
-We see a surge of publication on the topic in the last two years.
-A majority of works have focused on the attacks on reward signals, and a few papers have investigated the poisoning attacks on the transition dynamics.
-However, almost no works have studied the attacks on sensing and actuating for RL-enable systems, which is considered a huge research gap that needs to be filled.
-Furthermore, current literature mostly focuses on deceptive attacks that falsify the values of either the reward signals or the transition probabilities.
+We have seen a surge of publication on the topic in the last two years.
+Most works have focused on the attacks on reward signals, and a few papers have investigated the poisoning attacks on the transition dynamics.
+However, almost no works have studied the attacks on sensing and actuating for RL-enable systems, which is a considerable research gap that needs to be filled.
+Furthermore, current literature primarily focuses on deceptive attacks that falsify the values of either the reward signals or the transition probabilities.
 Since DoS/jamming attacks are considered the most common attacks that could happen to a networked system, more works should be dedicated to DoS/jamming attacks on either the rewards, the state observations, or the actions commands.